Tips For Keeping Wasps Away From Your Yard And Garden Throughout The Year

 - Clean your gutters and make sure rainwater is being channeled down and away from your home.
 This will prevent dampness near your home.

 As winter approaches, wasps prepare newly hatched female wasps for overwintering.
-After the first hard frost, wasp nests are going to die and all of the workers are going to die with them.
+After the first hard frost, wasp nests will die, and all of the workers will die with them.
 Only the future queens survive.
 These future queens can be found searching homes for a place to hide from the approaching winter chill.
 Your goal should be to keep them from getting in.

 - Do an inspection of all the door and window screens on your home.
 Repair holes or replace screens to keep overwintering female wasps out.

-- Do an inspection of your exterior walls and roofline.
+- Inspect your exterior walls and roofline.
 If you find a gap, crack, or hole, seal it or fill it to keep those future queens from tucking themselves away for the winter.
 This will reduce your chances of having a spring nest established in your yard.